SimplePatches/1931-Scheherazade-Patches/Bonding_Achievement_Patch/Readme.txt

 In the file explorer that launches open the folder called game.

-Copy the file end_interview.rpy from this patch into this directory.
-If you have not done this previously, it will not overwrite any files.
+Copy the file end_interview.rpyc from this patch into this directory replacing the original file.

-Run "1931: Scheherazade at the Library of Pergamum" and restore save game and contimue or start a new game.
+Run "1931: Scheherazade at the Library of Pergamum" and restore save game and continue or start a new game.

+To undo this fix (as well as any other fixes) right click on "1931: Scheherazade at the Library of Pergamum" in your Steam Library and select Properties, select the Local Files tab and click Verify Integrity of Game Files.